 Some roles require a lot of raw work.

 But in today’s modern work environment working smart is often better for both the employer and the employee.
 Working smarter can mean a smaller workload but better results.
 And this is also something many employers should understand.

 Basic economic principles apply here rather well: Increasing the input will result in linear growth.
 Increasing productivity will result in exponential growth.

 This tells a lot about the candidate.
 Not all people prefer the same style of management.
 And especially nowadays, when the more relaxed style of management and flat hierarchies are trending as we are moving further from the industrial style of management, there can be huge differences in the candidate's expectations and the idea of a good manager.

 Efficient managing - via GIPHY

-Some people are good at taking initiatives, but other people prefer clear instructions and structure.
-According to the answer you'll figure out if the candidate fits in your organization and culture.
+Some people are good at taking initiative, but other people prefer clear instructions and structure.
+Depending on the answer, you'll figure out if the candidate fits in your organization and culture.